 Alcohol and pregnancy

-For example, EU legislation determines how foodstuffs are labelled – including nutritional information – and advertised across Europe.
+We also campaign on a range of alcohol-related issues at a European level.
+Pending the UK’s formal departure from the EU (expected to take place in 2019), EU legislation currently supersedes UK law in a number of areas linked to alcohol related harm.
+For example, EU legislation determines how foodstuffs are labelled – including nutritional information – and advertising across Europe.
 Alcoholic drinks are currently exempt from this, however, the European Commission is working on a proposal which would include alcoholic beverages in the legislation.

 Alcohol misuse: tackling the UK epidemic